Flowpack/media-ui/Readme.md

 #### Connection between the backend module and UI plugin

 The codebase is 99% reused between the backend module and the asset selection in the Neos UI.
-Make sure changes work in both worlds or provide a compatiblity layer in the corresponding initialisation.
+Make sure changes work in both worlds or provide a compatibility layer in the corresponding initialisation.

 ### Development helpers